For our Ministry Discernment Tools,

 Ministry Discernment Tools

 Download the whole series (and more) in one e-Book.
 Knowing God’s Will and Doing it Well published by Catholic Digital Resources.
-Use coupon code KGW50 for 50% off!

 - God has created you for a definite service